Aurele-B/Cellects/UserManual.md

 It is mostly useful when the cells are not yet visible in the first image, and according to the setup, that may improve or degrade the analysis.

+### Keep Cell and Back drawings for all folders
+During the first image analysis, if the user drew cell and back to help detection.
+Keep this information for all folders (if checked).
+Only use this information for the current folder (if unchecked)

 ### Correct errors around initial shape
 Only apply this algorithm when there are good reasons to think that detection will be less efficient around the initial shape than everywhere else in the arena.
 This algorithm compensates for this lack of efficiency by